plaited/plaited/docs/playbook/00-introduction.md

 As we mentioned earlier our threads continually move through synchronization points.
 We create these points using our `sync` function which return a `RulesFunction`.
 The `sync` function takes a `RuleSet` as a parameter. `RuleSet` is an object with three keys:

 - request: A proposed `BPEvent` or a function that when invoked returns a `BPEvent` also known as a `BPEventTemplate`
-- waitFor: string(s) referencing the `BPEvent` type or a callback(s) that returns true.
+- waitFor: string(s) referencing the `BPEvent` type or a callback(s) that returns a boolean.
 This callback receives the proposed `BPEvent` as an argument.
-- block: string(s) referencing the `BPEvent` type or a callback(s) that returns true.
+- block: string(s) referencing the `BPEvent` type or a callback(s) that returns boolean.
 This callback receives the proposed `BPEvent` as an argument.

 ### Thread